ImPaisley/LakeOMicrobiome/README.md

 Charts created include boxplots, scatterplots, stacked bar charts, nMDS plots, CCA plots, line plots, and any combinations.

 Files provided are:
-- Batch corrected ASV count table (which excludes any ASVs found in the blank controls, the blank control samples, any samples with a sequencing read count less than 10,000 reads, any mitchondrial ASVs, and any chloroplast ASVs)
+- Batch corrected ASV count table (which excludes any ASVs found in the blank controls, duplicate samples, blank control samples, any samples with a sequencing read count less than 10,000 reads, any mitchondrial ASVs, and any chloroplast ASVs)
 - NOT batch corrected ASV count table
 - Taxonomy table